 An excellent musician, and shade tree musicologist, Randy and I met at Zion, where his skills became instantly apparent.
 I think you will enjoy his work, and thereafter, New Mexico.

 For those of you who are serious about applying this instrument to existing pieces of music, or creating printable versions of the music in your head, Clint Goss has created an elegant and sophisticated, freely downloadable program of useful fonts for NA flute and fujara.
 If after using the program, you decide your work is SO GOOD, you have to share it with the world, … Just give Clint credit for creating the program which allowed you to visually document it in the

-Mark Purtill is a builder of Anasazi and Mojave rim blown flutes.
-The design is based on the original Native American flutes, and although the voice is extremely haunting, with a two to four octave range, the flutes are challenging, and require a great deal of practice.
-Mark builds his flutes from PVC, so they are extremely affordable, and as user friendly as is possible with this instrument.
-His blog is interesting and can take you to his available instruments for sale.
-He also has a free “how to” guide on the website.
+Mark Purtill is a builder of Anasazi and Mojave rim blown flutes and six-hole Native American style flutes.
+Rim blown flutes are based on the original Native American flutes, and the voice is extremely haunting, with a two to four octave range.
+The flutes are challenging, and require a great deal of practice.
+A free PDF guide to playing rim blown flutes is available upon request.
+Mark began building his flutes from PVC, which are now made by special order, and has transitioned to wood for most of his offerings.
+His Etsy store is constantly changing and sound files of all the instruments are provided. https://www.etsy.com/shop/anasazidream/?etsrc=sdt

 Greybeard’s Flute Life Wax